The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-- If you fall into the bad credit category, you will have less favorable outcomes when it comes to getting loans to buy a house or car, or even in the rental and job markets.
+- If you fall into the bad credit category, you will have less favorable outcomes when it comes to getting loans to buy a house or car, or even getting opportunities in the rental and job markets.